• How much will my property rent for?

 Absolutely, please review our pricing page for specific details on our Lease Only Service.

-Tenants may legally break a lease under three provisions per law.
+Residents may legally break a lease under three provisions per law.
 1) Servicemembers Civil Relief Act, in plain English it means the service member received orders to relocate.
 2).
 Victims of sexual assault or stalking (Texas Property Code 92.0161), 3)

 • Do I have to accept pets?

 No, you do not have to accept applicants with a pet.
 Be aware that between 70 and 80% of all applicants have at least one pet.
 Deciding not to accept pets limits your pool of prospective applicants.
-Additionally, studies have shown that tenants that have pets have a longer tenancy at the properties they rent.
+Additionally, studies have shown that residents that have pets have a longer tenancy at the properties they rent.

 • Do I have to accept a section 8 applicant?